reneang17/data-structures-and-algorithms/problems-vs-algorithms/6-min-max-of-unsorted-array.md

 ### Choices and reasoning

+In order to satisfy the constrains I used:

 - Single iterating comparing at each step the max/min.
 Time complexity \(O(n\), space complexity \(O(1\).
+- More than 3 edge and normal cases tested.

 ### Complexity